oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

   Forwarding from 127.0.0.1:63753 -> 7001
   ```

-  And the Administration console is accessible using `http://localhost:63753/console` URL.
+  And the Administration Console is accessible using the `http://localhost:63753/console` URL.

 #### Enabling WLST access when local and remote ports do not match

-If a local (forwarded) port number is not the same as the Administration port number,
+If a local (forwarded) port number is not the same as the administration port number,
 then  WLST access will not work by default and you may see a `BEA-000572` RJVM error
-in the administration server logs:
+in the Administration Server logs:

 ```text
 <Aug 30, 2021 9:33:24,753 PM GMT> <Error> <RJVM> <BEA-000572> <The server rejected a connection attempt JVMMessage from: '-2661445766084484528C:xx.xx.xx.xxR:-5905806878036317188S:domain1-admin-server:domain1:admin-server' to: '0B:xx.xx.xx.xx:[-1,-1,32015,-1,-1,-1,-1]' cmd: 'CMD_IDENTIFY_REQUEST', QOS: '102', responseId: '-1', invokableId: '-1', flags: 'JVMIDs Sent, TX Context Not Sent, 0x1', abbrev offset: '114' probably due to an incorrect firewall configuration or administrative command.><
 ```

-To work-around the problem, configure the `JAVA_OPTIONS` environment variable
+To work around the problem, configure the `JAVA_OPTIONS` environment variable
-for your admin server with the `-Dweblogic.rjvm.enableprotocolswitch=true` system property
+for your Administration Server with the `-Dweblogic.rjvm.enableprotocolswitch=true` system property
 in your domain resource YAML.
-Refer to [MOS 'Doc 860340.1'](https://support.oracle.com/rs?type=doc&id=860340.1) for more information on this switch.
+For more information on this switch, refer to [MOS 'Doc 860340.1'](https://support.oracle.com/rs?type=doc&id=860340.1).

 #### Terminating port forwarding

-A port-forward connection is only active while the `kubectl port-forward` command is running.
+A port-forward connection is active only while the `kubectl port-forward` command is running.

-You can terminate the port-forward connection by pressing CTRL+C in the terminal where the port-forward command is running.
+You can terminate the port-forward connection by pressing CTRL+C in the terminal where the port forward command is running.

-If you run the command in the background, then you can kill the process with `kill -9 <pid>` command.
+If you run the command in the background, then you can kill the process with the `kill -9 <pid>` command.
 For example:

 ```text
 $ ps -ef | grep port-forward